 3. Hasbro’s Joy for All pets

 Hasbro offers two different robot models: a cat available in orange, gray, and creamy white, and a golden dog.
-The pet cat looks, feels and sounds like real cat.
+The pet cat looks, feels, and sounds like a real cat.
 It does not walk, but thanks to built-in sensors, it blinks, purrs, meows, washes its face with its paw, and even rolls onto its back for a belly rub.
 The dog has a thumping heartbeat and responds to its user with puppy-like responses.
-It nuzzles, moves it head back and forth, and barks in response to human voices.
+It nuzzles, moves its head back and forth, and barks in response to human voices.

 Sony’s friendly robotic dog is another most sophisticated domestic robots around.
-It has an image-recognition camera on the nose, a time-of-flight sensor on its mouth to detect its proximity to nearby objects, a motion sensor on its belly and ranging sensor.
+It has an image-recognition camera on the nose, a time-of-flight sensor on its mouth to detect its proximity to nearby objects, a motion sensor on its belly and a ranging sensor.
 There are touch sensors in its forehead, lower jaw, and the back of its neck; a light sensor and mapping camera near the base of its tail; and four microphones in its cheeks.
 It stores its memories in Sony’s AI engine, which is powered by Amazon Web Services.
 Like a real dog, it barks at strangers, plays with bones, and bothers you while you watch TV.

 Leonardo is a social robot that looks like a cross between Gizmo from The Gremlins and a cute little puppy.
 Designed to be expressive and communicative, it has an AI system that allows it to learn from natural interactions with people.

 It is equipped with visual and learning systems based on infant psychology and is capable of tracking faces and objects and recognizing people.
 This cute animal robot can also build an emotional connection with its owners.
-The robot has been developed by Personal Robots Group in collaboration with Stan Winston Studios.
+The robot was developed by Personal Robots Group in collaboration with Stan Winston Studios.